Summer Programs in Nursing for High School Students

 Milwaukee School of Engineering Summer Nursing Program

-The MSOE Summer Nursing Program is part of a wide range of programs for high school students completing the 9th, 10th, and 11th grade.
+The MSOE Summer Nursing Program is part of a wide range of programs for high school students completing the 9th, 10th, or 11th grade.
 This program focuses on the area of nursing, as MSOE has an undergraduate degree program in nursing.
 The program enables high school students to learn about being a nurse as well as a variety of specialization options within the field.

 The program emphasizes hands-on and experiential lab-based learning.
 This gives students a chance to gain knowledge about the nursing profession while also beginning to develop their skills.
 The program also enables students to learn about the ways in which technologies are being utilized within the nursing profession.
 In addition, participating students have an opportunity to visit medical centers in the area to see nurses work.

 This is a residential summer program, which enables students to get a preview of college life.
 There are some scholarships available for the program.

 Bellin College Nursing Summer Camp

 Bellin, in Wisconsin, offers a summer nursing program to help high school students become more familiar with the field and the profession.
 The summer camp has been designed for students in grades ten and eleven and it enables them to gain experiences that are useful in considering nursing as a career option.